yanivsetton/brownie_pdf_cracker/README.md

 Brownie PDF Cracker is a command-line tool for cracking password-protected PDF files.
 It provides a flexible and efficient way to recover passwords for PDF documents, whether you've forgotten the password to your own PDF or need to perform a security assessment.

+Yaniv's Magic Mode:
+Yaniv's Magic Mode is a powerful and innovative approach to PDF password cracking that eliminates the need for a predefined wordlist or extensive knowledge about the password.
+This mode is ideal for users seeking an easy and effective way to crack PDF passwords without the hassle of managing wordlists.

+How It Works
+Password Length Customization: When you activate Yaniv's Magic Mode, the tool prompts you to specify the desired password length.
+This customization allows you to focus on cracking passwords of a specific length, making the process more efficient.

+Intelligent Password Generation: Yaniv's Magic Mode employs an intelligent algorithm to generate passwords of the specified length systematically.
+It covers all possible combinations, ensuring comprehensive password testing.

+Efficiency and Speed: By concentrating exclusively on passwords of the chosen length, Yaniv's Magic Mode dramatically reduces the time required to crack a PDF.
+It skips unnecessary iterations, making it one of the fastest ways to recover a PDF password.

+No Wordlist Required: Unlike traditional methods that rely on wordlists, Yaniv's Magic Mode does not need any external files.
+This means you can start cracking PDF passwords immediately, even when you have limited information about the password.

+Yaniv's Magic Mode is your go-to choice when you need to crack PDF passwords quickly and effectively, especially when you don't have access to a wordlist.
+It simplifies the process, making it accessible to users of all skill levels, and can significantly reduce the time required to regain access to your PDF documents.

+To use Yaniv's Magic Mode:

+bash
+Copy code
+$ ./brownie-pdf-cracker --pdf path/to/encrypted.pdf --yaniv-magic
+Unlock PDFs effortlessly and efficiently with Yaniv's Magic Mode!

 ![Brownie PDF Cracker](banner.png)

 ## Table of Contents